 Add the rest of the recommended ingredients and once the pork becomes tender, at that point, it’s just a matter of waiting for the bloody but delicious sauce to be thick.

-- Make sure to not skip on the vinegar, because it is an important ingredient when it comes to cooking the pig blood.
-The acidity of the vinegar serves a purpose aside from giving a nice sourness to the dish, it prevents the pig blood from forming into lumps as you are cooking it.
+- The acidity of the vinegar serves a purpose aside from giving a nice sourness to the dish, it prevents the pig blood from forming into lumps as you are cooking it.

 - At least a tablespoon of the vinegar is good enough, and if you don’t want the vinegar to have a strong taste, just leave it in the pot to boil for a bit.